What Are Long-Tail Keywords?

 Over 70% of search queries are made using long-tail keywords.
 This has become particularly prevalent with people using voice search more often.
 People now generally enter queries into Google using the same types of phrasing as they do when they are speaking with a friend.
+This is called natural language.
 Using long-tail keywords, therefore, makes your content more likely to draw these users into your website and begin the process of the buyer’s journey.

 Long-tail keywords being comprised of a few words makes them much more specific.
 This means that both users and site owners generally receive better results.
 Brands receive traffic that is more closely aligned with their content, which will improve their ability to effectively bring new customers into the sales cycle.
 Customers also receive content that is more closely aligned with their objective, making them happier.